Research

 'Omics and high-throughput studies

 New technologies in the 'omics field have changed the landscape of biomedical research in the last twenty years.
-Data generated from a variety of these high-throughput assays (microarrays, sequencing, mass-spectometry, etc.) pose interesting analytical challenges due to the high-dimensionality, large volume, and complex structure of the data.
-Many of our faculty are involved with developing methods from all stages of the omics data life-cycle, including study design, data generation, quality control, pre-processing, modeling, analysis, interpretation, archiving, data dissemination and software development.
-Depending on the question, statistical and computational approaches include machine learning, high-dimensional methods, latent variable models, statistical genetics, genetic risk prediction, sub-typing, causal modeling, data integration and non-parametric methods.
+Data generated from a variety of these high-throughput assays (microarrays, sequencing, mass-spectrometry, etc.) pose interesting analytical challenges due to the high dimensionality, large volume, and complex structure of the data.
+Many of our faculty are involved with developing methods from all stages of the omics data life-cycle, including study design, data generation, quality control, pre-processing, modeling, analysis, interpretation, archiving, data dissemination, and software development.
+Depending on the question, statistical and computational approaches include machine learning, high-dimensional methods, latent variable models, statistical genetics, genetic risk prediction, sub-typing, causal modeling, data integration, and non-parametric methods.
 Faculty work closely with core facilities generating the data and a variety of biomedical investigators on campus and beyond who provide interesting applications for specific systems and diseases.

 line graph on a computer screen